Is Barcelona safe for new travelers?

-It’s the home of the Sagrada Familia, the Camp Nou, and some of the coolest city planning in the world.
+It’s the home of the Sagrada Familia, Camp Nou, and some of the coolest city planning in the world which elegantly links all of Barcelona’s tourist sites together.

-This city is home to over 1.6 million residents, making it approximately half the population of Spain’s capital Madrid.
+This city is home to over 1.6 million residents (over 5 million in the whole province), making it approximately half the population of Spain’s capital Madrid.

-However, Barcelona is the epicenter of all things Catalonian and receives three times as many tourists as Madrid each year.
+However, Barcelona is the epicenter of all things Catalonian and receives three times as many tourists as Madrid each and every year.

 Table of Contents

-Barcelona is full of history, both recent and medieval, it has an eclectic array of museums and galleries.
+Barcelona is full of history, both recent and medieval, it has an eclectic array of museums and galleries, from the Picasso museum to the FC Barcelona museum.

-It’s also one of the best places in the whole country for architecture fans, as the cathedral is near to completion after 150 years of construction.
+It’s also one of the best places in the whole country for architecture fans, as the cathedral is near completion after 150 years of construction

 Barcelona is an interesting place when it comes to the question of safety.

-On the one hand, it’s just like any other major European city with petty crime problems, organized crime, and the highest chances of crime happening to visitors being pickpocketing.
+On the one hand, it’s just like any other major European city with petty crime problems, organized crime, and the highest chances of crime happening to visitors being pickpocketing (which is done in a highly organized fashion).

-However, it’s still seen by some visitors as a more dangerous place than the likes of Berlin or even London.
+However, because of the negative experiences, the city is still seen by some visitors as a more dangerous place than the likes of Berlin or even London.

 This is due to the fact that the main tourist areas more central to the city such as the Ramblas are targeted by the gangs for pickpocketing.